lakhujanivijay/I-Shell-Do-This/automation_of_trimmomatic/ReadMe.md

 #### :triangular_flag_on_post: Why should one use this?

-- This script is directly works with compressed/uncompressed fastq files exploiting the functionalities of trimmomatic.
+- This script directly works with compressed/uncompressed fastq files exploiting the functionalities of trimmomatic.
 - Obviously, it will save a lot of time as trimming is one of the routine tasks and it ought to be automated.
 - It is robust and intuitive and errors while execution (if any) are self-explanatory as explained below.